 Founded and directed by Vedacharya David Frawley (Pandit Vamadeva Shastri), the Vedic Institute serves as a vehicle for his work, offering on-line access to go along with his many published writings.
 The institute works with associated organizations throughout the world.
 It encourages a deeper study of the Vedic teachings in all forms and branches and is interdisciplinary in approach.

 In light of the information age, and the publication basis of our work, the institute is aiming to develop a greater on-line access to our work and that of our friends and associates.
-This has begun with a new website design in the summer of 2012, and regular updates will continue, including bringing our courses on-line over the next year.
+We now have on-line versions of our three main courses.
 Our website addresses our international audience, its views and its concerns, and tries to maintain a global perspective.

 Acharya Frawley founded the ‘Vedic Research Center’ in 1980 as a vehicle for his work on the Vedas that he had been pursuing since 1970.
 This early work focused on research into the Rigveda, the oldest Vedic text, along with a translation of Vedic hymns.
 In 1988, Vamadeva expanded the center into the ‘American Institute of Vedic Studies’ to promote additional study in Yoga, Ayurveda and Vedic Astrology.
 Yet the Vedic research has continued and formed the background of this work, affording it a special Vedic angle.
 The Vedic Yoga remains the prime concern for future projects.

-Though called ‘American Institute of Vedic Studies,’ we have many foreign web visitors, particularly from India, and address special topics relevant to India.
+Though called ‘American Institute of Vedic Studies,’ we have many foreign web visitors, particularly from India, and address special topics relevant to India and its heritage.
 Our webmaster is located in Goa, India, which gives our site a special India flavor and language.